rranelli/ci-scripts/README.md

 - rubocop
 - gitlab

+We recommend you to do something in the lines of [this commit](https://code.locaweb.com.br/paas/recipes-manager/commit/e2aa7840fb5a50bac146f8ea47119246a75f0516)

 ### Configuration:

 To customize your job, you need to add the `ci-jobs.sh` and `ci-env.sh` files to your